$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Covering Radii

-The assertion of the next lemma is clear from Proposition~\ref{properties support and gauge function proposition}~(v) if $f = h_{K_f} \vert_{\mS_2}$ and $g = h_{K_g} \vert_{\mS_2}$ are positive and real valued functions.
-However, in the context of upper $p$-means or Remark~\ref{reverse covering radii remark} below, we sometimes only have an upper bound on the support functions or need to allow the values $0$ and $\infty$.
-With the lemma, we are able to replace the support functions by such upper bounds, assuming the corresponding convex sets as defined directly below do not differ from the original sets (as is the case for upper $p$-means).
+We begin the proofs with some technical results.
+The assertion of the first one is clear from Proposition~\ref{prop:support_gauge_fct}~(v) if $f = h_{K_f} \vert_{\mS_2}$ and $g = h_{K_g} \vert_{\mS_2}$ are positive and real valued functions.
+However, in the context of upper $p$-means or Remark~\ref{rem:R0_boundary} below, we sometimes only have an upper bound on the support functions or need to allow the values $0$ and $\infty$.
+With the following lemma, we are able to replace the support functions by such upper bounds, assuming the corresponding convex sets as defined directly below do not differ from the original sets (as is the case for upper $p$-means).

 \begin{lemma} Let $f,g \colon \mS_2 \to [0,\infty]$ be any maps.
 Define $K_f \coloneqq \bigcap_{a \in \mS_2} H_{(a,f(a))}^\leq$ and $K_g$ analogously for $g$.
 Then

 with equality if $f = h_{K_f} \vert_{\mS_2}$, where we write